conan-io/docs/extending/sanitizers.rst

         reset_sanitize_address_flag()

-Note that here the package id will be the same for the binaries built with the hook activated and the ones that were build without it as we are not modelling the sanitizer setting.
+Note that here the package id will be the same for the binaries built with the hook activated and the ones that were built without it as we are not modelling the sanitizer setting.